Rye Figure of 8 Walk

 The building itself is only open at limited times, but you can peek into its interior through the metal railings across its main entrance.

-6. The walk continues alongside a wire fence stretching away to the left from the far side of the castle, but you could make a longer circuit around its right-hand side if you want to see more of the building.
-To continue the walk go alongside this fence (on either side: there are gates at both ends) to the trees 200m away, heading E.
+7. The walk continues alongside a wire fence stretching away to the left from the far side of the castle, but you could make a longer circuit around its right-hand side if you want to see more of the building.
+Continue along either side of this fence (there are gates at both ends) to the trees 200m away, screening Castle Water?.

-• Castle Water? is behind the trees, and a short path from the wooden gate ahead leads to the Halpin Hide if you want a birdwatching break.
-Much of this large lake is screened by trees but there are other viewpoints further along both afternoon routes.
+• A short path leads through the trees to the Halpin Hide if you want a birdwatching break.
+Much of this large lake is screened by trees but there are other viewpoints further along.

-7. If you are doing the Short Walk (omitting Rye Harbour), go to §O.
+8. If you are doing the Short Walk (omitting Rye Harbour), go to §H.

 • At the tree boundary turn right and follow the grassy path around Castle Water.
 In 600m turn left onto a shingle path past the southern end of the lake, then turn right onto a farm track.
 In 350m turn left onto a footpath heading south and then south-west past Camber Cottages to come to a path junction at the end of Morlais Ridge.
 Turn left onto a track (or the footpath just beyond it) to reach another major path junction at the end of The Ridge.

-The entire loop around Rye Harbour Nature Reserve essentially follows the route (in reverse) of a guided trail, waymarked with painted white numbers on posts and gates; this is point ⑪.
+The entire loop around Rye Harbour essentially follows the route (in reverse) of a guided trail around the Nature Reserve, waymarked with painted white numbers on posts and gates; this is point ⑪.

-1. For the longer afternoon turn right in front of the trees (or left if returning from the hide) along the edge of the grassland, heading S. You will be going in this direction for 600m, occasionally with a view of the lake and passing a few side paths leading to the water's edge.
+1. Turn right in front of the trees (or left if returning from the hide) to go along the edge of the grassland, heading S. You will be going in this direction for 600m, with occasional views of the lake and a few side paths which lead to the water's edge.

 On the right-hand side of the path there is a stone memorial to a WW Ⅱ RAF pilot.

-2. The turning left off this path is not signposted: you need to look for a slightly raised shingle track, at a point where you are roughly equidistant from Camber Castle (500m behind you) and farm buildings ahead on your right.
+2. The turning left off this path is not signposted in this direction: you need to look for a slightly raised shingle track, at a point where you are roughly equidistant from Camber Castle (500m behind you) and farm buildings ahead on your right.
 Turn left onto this track between gorse bushes, past the southern end of Castle Water to a T-junction ⑩ with a broad grassy strip.

 3. Turn right and follow this farm track for 350m, later curving gently to the right to head towards the farm buildings mentioned above.
 300m before reaching them, at the corner of a large fenced field on your left, turn left through a small metal gate ⑨ into this field.
-Stay fairly close to its left-hand edge as it curves gently round to the right.
-In the corner there is a metal fieldgate on the left and a driveway ahead leading to Camber Cottages.
+Stay near its left-hand edge as it curves gently round to the right.

-4. Ignore the fieldgate and keep ahead towards the cottages, using a small wooden side gate if necessary (it looks private but this is a right of way).
+4. In the field corner keep ahead on a driveway towards Camber Cottages, using a small wooden side gate if necessary (this is a right of way).
 At the back of a parking area go through a metal side gate to continue on a short grassy path through woodland.
-At the end go over a stile ⑧ with a yellow waymarker onto the end of an unsurfaced track (Morlais Ridge), with another track off to the left and footpaths off to both sides.
+At the end go over a stile ⑧ with a yellow waymarker onto the end of an unsurfaced track (Morlais Ridge), with another track off to the left as well as footpaths on both sides.

 There is a choice of routes here, which rejoin after 450m.